Rodger Pyrah talks to Staffroom about his proven method to deal with difficult people and the 3 steps to tackle bullying in the workplace.

 Social networking websites are being used to threaten and make false allegations against teachers.
 Another survey, carried out by researchers at the University of Plymouth, found that almost four out of ten teachers have experienced such online abuse.
 Chris Keates, general secretary of the NASUWT, described the level of online abuse against teachers as “truly shocking”.

-The teachers’ union, holding its annual conference in Birmingham, says that teachers have even faced death threats from pupils writing on websites.
+The teachers’ union, says that teachers have even faced death threats from pupils writing on websites.
 There have been false allegations of “inappropriate behaviour with a pupil” and attacks on teachers’ professional ability, according to the survey.
 According to the research, 16% of teachers had faced online insults from parents.

 Who are these difficult people?